Through production design, sound, and picture editing, we learn how these filmmakers pulled off the visual feast behind 1917.

 His reply, “You know, I kind of like this.”

 1917 is a World War I film that follows two British soldiers on their journey to save the lives of hundreds of fellow men.
 The experience for Gassner was very humbling.
 “The things we all went through and the way we had to do it; we all felt every moment,” he says.
 But even before they broke ground(literally), four months of prep and rehearsal were needed to detail the film's visual language – a seamless, “one-shot” connection that follows the action without the appearance of cutting.

 The immersive premise is nothing new.
 Alfred Hitchcock’s Rope comes to mind.
 It’s marvelously seen in Sebastian Schipper’s Victoria and more recently in Alejandro Iñárritu’s Birdman or (The Unexpected Virtue of Ignorance) and Tuva Novotny’s Blind Spot.
-Iñárritu looked to it earlier for a climactic sequence in Children of Men, where Clive Owen’s character attempts to flee a building under attack.
+Alfonso Cuarón looked to the technique for a climactic sequence in Children of Men, where Clive Owen’s character attempts to flee a building under attack.